Avoiding Email Clipping by Gmail

 To understand the final size of your email campaign, you can download it from Gmail.

-How does clipping matter?
+How does email clipping impact user experience?

 How can you prevent clipping in your emails?